odanoburu/FreeLing-User-Manual/processing-classes.md

 ## Statistical Parser and SRL Configuration File {#statistical-parser-and-srl-configuration-file}

-The configuration file for the statistical dependency parser and semantic role labelling module has two main sections: `&lt;Dependencies&gt;` and `&lt;SRL&gt;`.
+The configuration file for the statistical dependency parser and semantic role labelling module has two main sections: `<Dependencies>` and `<SRL>`.
 Each section establishes the configuration and parameters of the corresponding subtask.
-Section `&lt;Dependencies&gt;` is required, but section `&lt;SRL&gt;` may be ommitted if no SRL is required.
+Section `<Dependencies>` is required, but section `<SRL>` may be ommitted if no SRL is required.

-Section `&lt;Dependencies&gt;` contains two lines, with a keyword and a value each:
+Section `<Dependencies>` contains two lines, with a keyword and a value each:

 The `DependencyTreeler` keyword should be followed by a path to a Treeler configuration file with the dependency parsing model to use.
 The path may be either absolute or relative to the Statistical Parser and SRL configuration file.